4 - Embedded Programming

 + oled = SSD1306_I2C(128, 64, i2c)

-In the repo the buttons are map to variables and then called by method called .value().
+In the repo the buttons are mapped to variables and then called by a method called .value().
 In the MicroPython documentation you can see this is a method of the Pin class.
-I scan through the games and see this method is all over the code to check whether buttons are pushed.
+I scan through the games and see this method is used all over the code.
 If I want to keep the overhaul of the code simple, I need to mimic this behavior and make sure I can assign a button to a variable and read it like up.value().
 I decide to make a Button class.

 from machine import Pin